sekati/thinkgear/README.md

 Description
 -------------------------------------

-SK Thinkgear is an AS3 framework for working with NeuroSky's Thinkgear EEG Headsets.
+Sekati Thinkgear is an AS3 framework for working with NeuroSky's Thinkgear EEG Headsets.
 Thanks to their open architecture BCI (_brain-computer interface_) devices we can easily read raw EEG powers data & parse algorithmic reading abstractions performed by the hardware.